minossi/HelloGitHub/README.md

 - File or directory name must be lowercase alphabet or '-':

-1. Good case;
 	i_love_you.txt( OK ), its_cool_directory( OK )

-2. Bad case;
 	I_love_you.txt( NO ), Its_Cool_Directory( NO )

 - Source file extension rule is as flows:

 (Because distinguish between server and client.)

 	1. Case by server side code( include nodeJS code ), the extension is 'xxx.node.js'.

 	2. Case by client side code( view code ), the extension is 'xxx.js'.

 - Indent is Tab to set same 4 space.